codacy/docs/docs/codacy-api/examples/obtaining-code-quality-metrics-for-files.md

 # Obtaining code quality metrics for files

-To obtain the code quality information for your files in a flexible way, use the Codacy API endpoint [listFiles](https://app.codacy.com/api/api-docs#listfiles){: target="_blank"}.
+To obtain the code quality information for your files in a flexible way, use the Codacy API endpoint [listFiles](https://app.codacy.com/api/api-docs#listfiles).

 For example, if you're managing your source code using a monorepo strategy you may want to generate separate code quality reports for the subset of files that belong to each component or project in your repository.